Length guide

 - centimetres to inches = divide by 2.54

-That exactness is one reason this tool is especially useful for forms and product sizing.
+That exactness is one reason this tool is especially useful for forms, sizing, and product measurements.

 Fun fact